boarfish55/potatofs/README.md

   lock the entire time, meaning we can't do anything.
 We might have to queue slab downloads without holding the lock??
 Or maybe read lock?
   Then upgrade to a write lock when the slab is local.
+* When potatoctl fsck errors out, it may not always shutdown the mgr.

 TODO
 ====